 Once you know the causes of white bubbles, it will be easier to take prior measures to avoid any chance of having foam in your pool or spa.

-Firstly, we are going to discuss the causes of foam inside a swimming pool, so that we can know how we can curb occurrence of foam in the future.
+- Firstly, we are going to discuss the causes of foam inside a swimming pool, so that we can know how we can curb the occurrence of foam in the future.

-Secondly, we are going to cover steps you can take as an individual to clear an already foam-affected swimming pool or spa.
+- Secondly, we are going to cover steps you can take as an individual to clear an already foam-afflicted swimming pool or spa.
 Let's go!

 Now you know: Things that we use on a daily basis to maintain beauty and cleanliness are the major cause of white foam in pools.